 An effective workers’ transport solution encompasses the provision of an exclusive, point-to-point transport service, while using technology to enable compliance with BCA’s safe regulations and include smart routing and capacity planning capabilities to cope with the complexities of transport planning.

-Currently, a marine company located in the north of Singapore engages such a transport solution provider named SWAT Mobility (SWAT) to provide a dedicated 2-way transport service for 74 workers, 7 days a week.
+Currently, a marine company located in the north of Singapore engages SWAT Mobility to provide a dedicated 2-way transport service for over 70 workers, 7 days a week.
 SWAT Mobility works with their contractors to transport the workers from their dormitories islandwide to their respective worksites.
 The company did not have enough lorries due to the social distancing requirements, and their shortage was overcome by SWAT Mobility supplementing their vehicles with private buses.
 The company values SWAT Mobility’s ability to conduct contact tracing onboard the vehicles and the flexibility of their system to cater for OT (overtime) transport requirements.

 The transport solution by SWAT Mobility involves a powerful system that tracks and records the entire transport journey digitally and a mobile app for the workers to book rides on the transport.
 The app has an in-built passenger verification feature which the workers can use to verify their boarding and help with contact tracing.